peteroupc/encoding/README.md

 History
 -----------

+Version 0.5.0:

+- Separate aliases and encodings for email are used, for better conformance to MIME.
+- New methods added to Encodings class.
+- Endian-independent UTF-16 encoded added for email.

 Version 0.4.0:

 - Updated to latest Encoding Standard draft as of Jun.
 28, 2018, except for a bug fix in one encoding.